Junius Daniel: American Civil War

+Legacy

 Fellow North Carolina general and close personal friend Bryan Grimes later wrote, "He was decidedly the best general officer from our state.
 Though in all probability I gained a brigadier at his death, I would for the sake of the country always remained in the status quo than the country should have lost his services."
 General Grimes named one of his sons Junius Daniel Grimes (who would become a well-known Washington, D.C., attorney in the late 19th century).

+Honors

-The Junius Daniel Chapter of the United Daughters of the Confederacy of Weldon, North Carolina, was named in the general's memory and honor.
+The Junius Daniel Chapter of the United Daughters of the Confederacy of Weldon, North Carolina, was named in his honor.